Updated July 2024

 1 pint of gin, served in a jug with two glasses - Hare and Hounds, Red Pits, Henley Road, 1886 = 2 shillings.

 Pot of lemon curd, from confectioner William Kempster, High Street 1888 = 1 shilling (Confectioners didn't just sell sweets but all kinds of sweet treats e.g pastries too.
-Most were bakers).
+Many were also bakers).

 1 egg from Wymer's Farm 1895 = 1 penny.